 After attending the Art Students League in New York, Charlie taught at Eaglebrook School and the Hill School, before the growing family settled in the Hartford area, where Charlie taught at Trinity College and the Loomis School, before being named Director of the New Britain Museum of American Art, where he worked until his retirement.

-In addition to his work as an artist, Charlie was a devoted sportsman and naturalist, whether playing a round of golf at the Big Club, fly fishing in the Bahamas, identifying shorebirds or migrating hawks, or simply looking at the sky and wind direction and accurately predicting the weather.
+In addition to his work as an artist, Charlie was a devoted sportsman and naturalist, whether playing a round of golf at the Big Club, fly fishing in the Bahamas, winning Bullseye sailing races, identifying shorebirds or migrating hawks, or simply looking at the sky and wind direction and accurately predicting the weather.

 Charlie is survived by his daughters, Marion “Marnie” Briggs and her husband Christopher “Kit” of Washington, DC, Alice Hartley Ferguson and her partner Esther Torrego of Bilbao, Spain, and Julia Hulslander and her husband Stephen of Williamsport, PA; his grandchildren, Alexander Briggs, Jessica Hulslander and Emily Hulslander; and his great-grandson Logan Ferguson Briggs.
 Besides his wife and parents he was predeceased by his brother H. Lee Ferguson.

-A memorial service will be held in the summer on Fishers Island.
-Memorial contributions in his honor can be made to the Henry L. Ferguson Museum on Fishers Island or to the Cornell Lab of Ornithology.
-For online condolences please visit www.carmonfuneralhome.com
+A gathering to remember Charlie will be held in the Fishers Island movie theater on Sunday, July 1, in the early afternoon (time to be determined).
+All are welcome.
+Memorial contributions in his honor can be made to the Henry L. Ferguson Museum, PO Box 554, Fishers Island, NY 06390, or online to the Cornell Lab of Ornithology.